We wrote the book on building unkillable applications. Literally.Free Book

 Having used (and loved) Borg, I felt this to be true deep in my bones.
 Operators describe an application’s requirements declaratively via a domain specific logic called GCL (incidentally, the language is a fever dream of surprising semantics), and Borg handles all the low-level details of requesting compute, loading binaries onto machines, and actually running the workload.
 If you want to update to a new version of a binary, an operator simply writes a new GCL file to Borg with the new requirements.
 In summary, Borg provides a wide variety of powerful automation primitives, which make software engineering and SRE teams efficient; they are able to focus on improving their services rather than doing repetitive and uninteresting service operation tasks.
 Wouldn’t Cockroach Labs benefit from access to solid out-of-the-box automation primitives also?

-Managed CockroachDB will eventually allow customers to request the following operations to be run on their cluster via a convenient web UI:
+CockroachDB Dedicated allows customers to request the following operations to be run on their cluster via a convenient web UI:

 Here’s how to do #4 with Kubernetes: